UTAustin-SwarmLab/UTAustin-SwarmLab.github.io/_posts/2024-07-07-SafeNetworkedRobotics.md

    <p></p>
 </figure>

 We show similar results with the real-world demonstration (check the figure below).
 In the absence of shielding, we observe safety violations due to the communication delay while using our university’s public Wi-Fi network for sensor data transmission.
-Additionally, note that the distance between both cars is lower in the presence of &epsilon;-shields, highlighting better task efficiency.
+Additionally, note that the distance between both cars is lower in the presence of &epsilon;-shields (Random Delay), highlighting better task efficiency.

 <figure style="text-align: center;">
     <img src="{{site.baseurl}}/images/post/safe_teleop_real_results.jpeg" alt="Approach" width="90%" height="auto" style="margin: auto; display: block;">